Caged And Stressed Tiger At School Prom Leads To Accusations Of ‘Animal Abuse’

 — Animal Law (@Animal_Legal) May 14, 2018

 As Magill pointed out, the tiger displayed obvious signs of distress.
 And even for people who are not experts in animal behavior, they understood that any animal would become aggravated at being pushed into such an unnatural environment.
-Although the school tried to provide a certain ambiance and theme for their dance, it appears that it was only concerned with following protocol, and didn’t think through the implications of a live tiger in a loud and crowded event.
+Although the school tried to provide a certain ambiance and theme for their dance, it appears that it was only concerned with following protocol and didn’t think through the implications of a live tiger in a loud and crowded event.